 Replacing a pipe

-While it is crystal clear that gas leaks are not a job for amateurs it is not so simple when evaluating whether to have a go at replacing a pipe in your plumbing system that has been damaged or is leaking.
+While it is crystal clear that gas leaks are not a job for amateurs, it is not so simple when evaluating whether to have a go at replacing a pipe in your plumbing system that has been damaged or is leaking.

-Pipe replacement is a task that can be straightforward but the problem to consider is that if something goes wrong or you don’t have the right tools and replacement items for the job it could soon turn into a DIY disaster.
+Pipe replacement is a task that can be straightforward, but the problem to consider is that if something goes wrong or you don’t have the right tools and replacement items for the job, it could soon turn into a DIY disaster.

 Doing some remodeling

-Water escaping into your property can quickly escalate into a major repair issue with the damage it can cause, so you will want to be confident that you comprehend what is involved and know how to add new water intakes and drains, etc.
+Water escaping into your property can quickly escalate into a significant repair issue with the damage it can cause, so you will want to be confident that you comprehend what is involved and know how to add new water intakes and drains, etc.

 If you are nervous about your ability to do this work, it might be best to call a pro instead.